 Unlike any other Linux email client described above, Mutt is a different one and a lightweight text-based email client for Linux.
 It’s simple and supports various OS like Linux, macOS, and Unix based system.
 As a newbie, you may find it a bit difficult, but it offers some great features like support for PGP and MIME, key bindings and macros, etc.

 Which Email Client Gets The Crown?

 It’s a wrong question that which one is the best?
-Because it totally depends on the users need.
-Each one has a set of admirable features and tools that are going to attract a group of specific users.
-Although, Thunderbird or Geary can be used for personal as it’s very fast, lightweight and provides a balanced performance.
+Because it totally depends on the user’s need.
+Each one has a set of admirable features and tools that will attract a group of specific users.
+Although, Thunderbird or Geary can be used for personal as it’s very fast, lightweight, and provides a balanced performance.
 And for a team or company, Hiri can be a good choice.